 Estimated Annual Operating Cost and Staff Years

-Estimated annual cost for operating the committee, including travel expenses for members but excluding staff support, is $225,852.
-Estimate of annual person-years of staff support is required is 0.40 at an estimated annual cost of $89,964.
-Therefore, the total for operating the committee and staff support is an estimated $315,817.
+Estimated annual cost for operating the committee, including travel expenses for members, but excluding staff support, is $49,683.70.
+Estimate of annual person-years of staff support required is 0.52 at an estimated annual cost of $79,607.73.
+Therefore, the total for operating the committee and staff support is an estimated $129,291.43.

 Designated Federal Officer

-The Director of the Office of Trafficking In Persons within the Administration for Children and Families shall serve as the Designated Federal Officer (DFO).
-The Secretary shall call to order meetings of the Committee; the Secretary may delegate responsibility to call to order meetings and general administrative oversight of the Committee to the DFO.
-The DFO will attend each Committee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual Directives.
-The DFO may be authorized to approve all meeting agendas, in consultation with the Committee Chairperson, call all of the Committee and subcommittee meetings to order, adjourn all meetings when the DFO determines adjournment to be in the public interest, and chair meetings, as delegated by the Secretary.
-The DFO or his/her designee shall be present at all meetings of the full Committee and subcommittees.
+The Director of the Office of Trafficking in Persons within ACF shall serve as the Designated Federal Officer (DFO).
+The DFO will attend each Committee and subcommittee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual Directives.
+The DFO will approve all meeting agendas, in consultation with the Committee Chairperson, call all of the Committee and subcommittee meetings to order, adjourn all meetings when the DFO determines adjournment to be in the public interest, and chair meetings, as delegated by the Secretary.

 Estimated Number and Frequency of Meetings

 Meetings shall be held at a minimum of twice per year, at the call of the Secretary, in consultation with the Committee Chairperson.
 Meetings shall be open to the public except as determined by the Secretary, HHS, or other official to whom the authority has been delegated in accordance with the Government in the Sunshine Act (5 U.S.C.
-522b(c)) and Section I O(d) of the Federal Advisory Committee Act; notice of all meetings shall be given to the public.
+522b(c)) and Section l0(d) of the Federal Advisory Committee Act: notice of all meetings shall be given to the public.

-The National Advisory Committee is authorized for a period of 5 years from the date of establishment (42 USC 1314b(g)).
+The National Advisory Committee is authorized for a period of 5 years from the date of establishment (Pub.
+L. 113-183).

 Membership and Designation

 Subcommittees may be established with the approval of the DFO.
 Subcommittees will be composed of members of the parent committee.
-Subcommittees shall report back to and make recommendations to be deliberated by the parent committee.
+Subcommittees shall report back to, and make recommendations to be deliberated by, the parent committee, and must not provide advice or work products directly to the agency.
 The Department Committee Management Officer will be notified upon establishment of each Subcommittee and will be provided information on its name, membership, function, and estimated frequency of meetings.